termie/farmboy/README.rst

-We've tried to be exceptionally verbose in the example fabfiles we provide you with, so take a look in there after you do a contrail <something>.init or just take a look at files/contrail/fabfile.py
+We've tried to be exceptionally verbose in the example fabfiles we provide you with, so take a look in there after you do a contrail <something>.init or take a look at the template in files/contrail/fabfile.py